System leadership within NSW public education

-The SLI will continue to provide opportunities for collaboration and system leadership in our programs - for example, in the role of Principal Facilitators who share their expertise and experience with participants in the Senior Leadership - Aspiring Principals Leadership Program (SL-APLP) and the Growing Great Leaders (GGL) program.
+The SLI will continue to provide opportunities for collaboration and system leadership in our programs - for example, in the role of Principal Facilitators who share their expertise and experience with participants in the Middle Leadership Development Program (MLDPP, the Senior Leadership - Aspiring Principals Leadership Program (SL-APLP) the Growing Great Leaders (GGL) program, as well as induction conferences.
 This will result in long-term benefits for school and system improvement.

 Download the System Leadership paper

 Visit the SLI's Leadership Resources pages (available to staff only) to find out more about the leadership development programs we offer for current and aspiring leaders in NSW public schools.